top of page

 CLASS DESCRIPTIONS

 Creative Movement: a class designed specifically for the 4-6 year old child.
-Introduction to a little bit of everything: ballet, hip hop, and acro.
+Introduction to a little bit of everything: ballet, hip hop, and sometimes acro.
 We incorporate props, games, and sing-a-long dance to encourage the imagination.
 This class switches things up to keep up with the changing interests of a youngster, a fun way to be introduced to dance!
+Pre-K kids should sign up for the 45 minute class and kindergarteners should sign up for the 1 hour class.

-Dance With Me: a 30 minute class for 2-3 yr olds performed with an adult buddy.
+Dance With Me: a 45-minute class for 2-3 yr olds performed with an adult buddy.
 4 yr olds are welcome if they are not quite ready to perform in class without a parent in Creative Movement.
 Please read "Creative Movement" description.

 Ballet: the foundation of dance.
-Ballet teaches terminology, body awareness, proper placement, and grace & poise that is used across various styles.
-Students are highly encouraged to take ballet over all other styles, as it will advance learning in other dance styles (especially jazz and technique classes).
+Ballet teaches terminology, body awareness, proper placement, and grace & poise that is used across multiple disciplines.
+Students are highly encouraged to take ballet over all other styles, as it will advance learning in other dance styles (especially jazz, lyrical, modern, and technique classes).

 Jazz: with a wide range of styles, jazz is a popular form of dance that changes with popular culture.
 Jazz dance is influenced by African American culture and jazz music.
 Since it is a style heavily influenced by ballet, students will be required to take ballet first, concurrently, or get approval from the instructor before enrolling in jazz.